SMART Goals 2026: Ultimate Step-by-Step Guide

 The smallest dopamine-delivering act you can’t hide from yourself.
 Examples:

-• Identity: “I’m an author.” → Behavior floor: 50 published words daily, no editing.
+• Identity: “I’m an author.” → Behavior floor: 50 published words daily, no editing, posted on Substack or Medium.

-• Identity: “I’m the leader who makes data-driven decisions.” → Laser-focus behavior floor: every morning I spend 10 min reviewing yesterday’s metrics dashboard.
+• Identity: “I’m the leader who makes data-driven decisions.” → Behavior floor: Every morning I spend 10 min reviewing yesterday’s Google Analytics 4 (GA4) metrics dashboard.

 G — Gamification: Public Stakes + Automated Punishment